Shahi Aloo Matar | Potatoes And Peas In Rich Tomato Gravy

 Why Potatoes and Peas -

-Aloo Matar / Potatoes and Peas is a classic combination when comes to subzi.
-One of our ever favorite Aloo matar is the ‘Benarasi Aloo Matar’ which also happens to be a ‘no onion, no garlic’ recipe.
-Making more and more dishes without onions are working out great for fasting days or Navarathri time, when I try to avoid onions and garlic.
+Making more and more dishes without onions is working out great for fasting days or Navarathri time when I try to avoid onions and garlic.
 Earlier I used to resort to making just South Indian recipes, but after getting to know many similar recipes without onion, I have the ease of making rotis as well.

 This recipe is quite rich and creamy as it has cashews and milk.
 The acidity from the tomatoes is well balanced by the cashews and milk.
-It was super quick to make and we can use the same recipe to make cauliflower, paneer, bell pepper and many similar vegetables.
+It was super quick to make and we can use the same recipe to make cauliflower, paneer, bell pepper, and many similar vegetables.
 We can also use a bit of all the vegetables and make it into a mixed vegetable dish.

 Aloo Mutter in smooth gravy No onion no garlic